-The drama classes at Bethune offer opportunities for students to explore dramatic forms and techniques, using material from a wide range of sources and cultures.
-Students use the elements of drama to examine situations and issues that are relevant to their lives.
-Our drama Students work together to produce short pieces for assemblies and a student written play for the National Theatre School Drama Festival.
+In senior drama classes students use the elements of drama to examine situations and issues that are relevant to their lives.
+Senior students spend time refining acting and design skills.
+By producing dramatic works, senior students have the opportunity to put executive skills to use in a practical way.
+They use their leadership skills to direct, their management skills to stage-manage, their communication and concentration skills to perform, their creative thinking skills to design sound, lights, costumes and sets.
+Our seniors work together to produce short pieces for assemblies and a student written play for the National Theatre School Drama Festival.
 Our original plays and drama students have won numerous awards at the NTS Drama Festival.

 Extra-curricular ensembles include: Wind Ensemble, Symphonic Band, Concert Band, Stage Band, Jr. Jazz Band, Festival Singers, Junior Choir, and Jazz Choir.
-Each year the Music Department is proud to showcase their talent by hosting an annual Winter Concert in December and a Spring Concert held at the Flato-Markham Theatre.
+Each year music students proudly showcase their talent by hosting an annual Winter Concert in December and a Spring Concert which is often held at the Flato-Markham Theatre.
 Bethune CI is proud to be the home of an award winning Music program.

-Visual/Digital Arts and Photography
+Visual/Computer Arts and Photography

 In Photography, students will critically analyze photographic works and the role of photography in society while exploring both historical and contemporary photographers.
 Students will work both with analog and digital cameras and will expand their use of photo editing techniques with Adobe Photoshop CC.
 In addition, students will participate in an exhibition at a public gallery.